surajvm1/surajv311.github.io/_posts/2026-01-20-dns-misconfiguration.md

   - DNS sits at the network layer, completely separate from your application.
 Route 53 points browsers to your ALB, which forwards requests to ECS containers running your application code.
   - That application code came from GitHub through a CI/CD pipeline that builds Docker images and deploys them to ECS (update image in ECR & ECS pulls and runs container from the image).
   - DNS has no involvement in this deployment process.
 Its single job is mapping hostnames to server addresses.
-  - When that mapping breaks, resources referenced by absolute URLs fail to load even though the initial page may appear functional, creating the exact symptom you experienced where HTML loaded but CSS didn't.
+  - When that mapping breaks, resources referenced by absolute URLs fail to load even though the initial page may appear functional.

 ----------------------------------------